 How will I know how my child is doing and how will you help me to support my child’s learning?

 - We offer an open door policy where you are welcome at any time to make an appointment to meet with either the class teacher or SENDCo and discuss how your child is getting on.
 We can offer advice and practical ways that you can help your child at home.

 - We believe that your child’s education should be a partnership between parents and teachers, therefore we aim to keep communication channels open and communicate regularly, especially if your child has complex needs.

-- If your child has complex SEND they may have a Statement of SEND, which means that a formal meeting will take place to discuss your child’s progress and a report will be written.
+- If your child has complex SEND they may have an EHCP (Education Health and Care Plan), which means that a formal meeting will take place to discuss your child’s progress and a report will be written.

 What support will there be for my child’s overall well-being?